 Each tab in Google Sheets has a unique URL you can leverage to cut down on your time searching for associated property data.

 Still, centralizing this data can be difficult with tools not built for CRE.
-It’s possible to handle this with much less effort and a single tool—Buildout Elite.
+It’s possible to handle this with much less effort and a single tool—Buildout.

-Individual contacts, companies, comps, and research properties all live together in Buildout Elite’s CRM alongside call lists and task management features.
+Individual contacts, companies, comps, and research properties all live together in Buildouts CRM + Database alongside call lists and task management features.

 A CRM needs to be more than just storage for your contacts.